Nuclear power's share dropped to record low in OECD, but solar jumped to record highs thanks to hot summer

 Production from nuclear continued to decrease (-16.7% y/y), reaching a record low share of 16.8% in the electricity mix.

 Conversely, production from renewables kept increasing (+6.2% y/y), driven by wind (33.6% y/y) and solar (17.6% y/y), thanks to the record hot summer.
-European production from solar reached a record high share of 10.7% in the electricity mix.
+European production from solar achieved a record high share of 10.7% in the electricity mix.